top of page

 Profile of client:

 25+ Years old, attached and planning to settle down soon.
-The coverage that the client is considering is mainly for the provision of income replacement.
+The coverage the client is considering is primarily intended for income replacement.

 The Audit & Solution: